NickEm/kafka-otel-propagator/README.md

 ### Problem statement
-When application with otel auto-instrumentation publishes message to a kafka topic it generates a trace (b3multi or tracecontex or both, doesn't matter).
-Let's called `Trace A`.
+When an application with otel auto-instrumentation publishes a message to a Kafka topic it generates a trace (b3multi or tracecontex or both, doesn't matter).
+Let's call `Trace A`.
-Then another application with otel auto-instrumentation picks up the message (there are present Kafka headers for the trace) process it and put to another Kafka topic (or the same doesn't matter).
+Then another application with otel auto-instrumentation picks up the message (there are present Kafka headers for the trace) processes it and puts it to another Kafka topic (or the same doesn't matter).

 `Expected result`: `Trace A` generated initially is preserved in the last message.
 Context propagation is place.